surfalytics/data-projects/de-projects/13_pyarrow_intro/readme.md

 > The Arrow columnar format includes a language-agnostic in-memory data structure specification, metadata serialization, and a protocol for serialization and generic data transport.
 It provides analytical performance and data locality guarantees in exchange for comparatively more expensive mutation operations.

+Terms:

+- The primary tabular data representation in Arrow is the Arrow table.
+The Arrow table is a two-dimensional tabular representation in which columns are Arrow chunked arrays.
+The interface for Arrow in Python is PyArrow.

 Key Benefits of PyArrow:
 - Speed: Much faster than regular Python for data operations
 - Memory efficiency: Uses less RAM